Cap Rate? ROI? Are you looking at a property investment and hearing these terms for the first time?

 However, you may find it challenging to choose between these two metrics — cap rate and ROI — initially.

-Cap rate measures only how good the deal is while neglecting the type of financing it uses.
+Cap rate measures the performance of the building itself while neglecting the type of financing it uses.

 ROI measures how good the real estate investment deal is while considering the type of financing it uses.